castelao/CoTeDe/docs/source/overview.rst

 CoTeDe can apply different quality control procedures:
   - The default GTSPP or EGOOS procedure;
-  - A custom set of tests and user defined thresholds;
+  - A custom set of tests, including user defined thresholds;
   - A novel approach based on Anomaly Detection, described by `Castelao 2015 <http://arxiv.org/abs/1503.02714>`_;

 My opinion on quality control